1 year part-time

 Discipline specific knowledge and capabilities

-Apply specialist knowledge and understanding of current theories of young people’s social and cognitive development, learning and curriculum development as applied to the middle and later years of schooling.
+Critically analyse and apply specialist knowledge of current theories of young people’s social and cognitive development, along with theories of learning and curriculum to plan, teach, assess and reflect for effective design and innovative learning programs.